Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 ## Prerequisites

 - Installed `ingress-azure` helm chart.
-Please refer to the [installation](install.md) instructions to install the Azure Application Gateway Ingress controller on your AKS cluster.f
+Please refer to the [installation](install-existing.md) instructions to install the Azure Application Gateway Ingress controller on your AKS cluster.
 - If you want to use HTTPS on this application, you will need a x509 certificate and its private key.

 ## Deploy `guestbook` application